01micko/pmcputemp/README.md

 Usage
 -----

 Just run `pmcputemp` from the command line, it does accept an integer switch (1 - 10) to adjust the default delay (5).
-It will attempt to generate a config directory and temprary storage at `$HOME/.config/pmcputemp` at first run.
+It will attempt to generate a config directory and temporary storage at `$HOME/.config/pmcputemp` at first run.
 See the script `pmcputemp.sh`.
 In this directory, `pmcputemprc` should be generated with the path to the cpu temperature file.
 In the case of multicore processors, the first core is the one which is sourced.
 This is a basic limitation of the program, after all, poor men and women may find it difficult to procure a multicore processor machine.
-The icons with the readouts are stored in this directory and is written to approxiamately every 5 seconds.
+The icons with the readouts are stored in this directory and is written to approxiamately every 5 (or the switch value) seconds.

 Bugs
 ----